bluecraank/cesma-on-premise/README.md

 ## Requirements
 - Enabled API on Aruba Switch with Password authentication
-- At least Firmwareversion 16.10 for ArubaOS, 10.11 for ArubaCX
+- At least Firmware 16.10 for ArubaOS, 10.11 for ArubaCX
 ```php8.1 php8.1-gmp php8.1-yaml php8.1-curl php8.1-mysqli php8.1-ldap php8.1-bcmath php8.1-mbstring php8.1-dom```

 ```MariaDB / MySQL Server```

 ## Credentials
-- Initial Admin
-   - User: admin@admin.com
-   - Password: password
+- You need to setup ldap authentication in order to log in.
+- Enable LDAP_LOGGING in your .env too debug your ldap connection
+- After login, set your self with Artisan command "php artisan user:role <guid> <role>" to admin
+- You see youre <guid> with "php artisan user:show"

 ## Features
 - Execute Commands on selected switches, locations or every switch